Directorate-General for Health and Food Safety

 Hospital information gives a broad picture of the general health of and the healthcare provision for the population.
 Hospital discharges, rather than admissions, are used because hospital abstracts for in-patient care are based on information gathered at the time of discharge.
 However, there are not reliable data available at EU level concerning diagnoses upon readmission.
 Discharge statistics are based on counts of hospital discharges, which are counts of events, not patients.
 For example, a patient admitted and discharged three times during the reporting year would be counted as three discharges in the most part of Member States.

-General problems in hospital discharge statistics were studied in the context of the Hospital (Activity) Data Project 2 (HDP2) supported by DG Health and Consumers.
+General problems in hospital discharge statistics were studied in the context of the Hospital (Activity) Data Project 2 (HDP2) supported by DG Health and Food Safety.
 The overall objective of HDP2 was to produce an internationally comparable hospital activity data set for Europe.
 Areas of comparability were maximized by using the joint (Eurostat, OECD, WHO) System of Health Accounts functional framework to define the activity to be included (and excluded) from the data set and by mapping the content of national activity data sets and basing data item definitions on what is commonly available.

 Statistics on hospital discharges are available on Eurostat web site.
 The hospital discharges are described according by means of a short list of selected diseases defined as the International Shortlist for Hospital Morbidity Tabulation (ISHMT).
 This shortlist for statistical comparison of hospital activity analysis was adopted in 2005 by Eurostat, the OECD and the WHO.
 It follows the International Statistical Classification of Diseases ICD-10 codification.
 A discharge from a hospital or another healthcare facility is deemed to have occurred each time a patient (or resident) leaves because of death, discharge, self-discharge medical advice or a transfer.
 The number of discharges is the most commonly used measure of the level of use of hospital services.
 Discharges, rather than admissions, are used because hospital abstracts for in-patient care are based on information gathered at the time of discharge.
 The discharge rates are expressed as the number per 100,000 population.
 The definition of hospitals follows the International Classification for Health Accounts (ICHA).